coderforlife/three4g.wdl/README.md

 * Select **net.blimster.gwt.threejs.wdl** and **net.blimster.gwt.threejs.wdl.ui** on the next side of the dialog.
 Enter a destination directory.
 * Click **Finish**.

 2 Jars are created in the destination directory.
 Copy them into your plug-in folder of your Eclipse installation.
+If your are using Eclipse 4.2, copy them into your drop-ins folder.
 Restart Eclipse.